 At Allenby Street / King George Street intersection, there are two Bauhaus buildings whose round shape and flying roof make it a place where the famous HaCarmel Market begins.
 Not only is Allenby Street a major shopping street, it also divides Tel Aviv into two distinct zones.
-To the southwest is a gridded city plan with narrow, densely built lanes, while northeast the garden city begins with leafy front gardens.
+To the southwest is a gridded city layout with narrow, densely built lanes, while northeast the garden city begins with leafy front gardens.

 The Acum House is different from the other Bauhaus buildings on Rothschild Boulevard through the open balconies.
 The balconies consist of a cantilevered concrete slab and horizontal balusters.
 This detail also occurs at the Bauhaus in Dessau.
 The building of Yitzhak Rapoport (1901-1990) consists of three parts, a lower living area, the vertical staircase in the middle and a slightly higher living area.
 The staircase has nine narrow windows, each of these windows has its own little sun roof.
 This makes the staircase the most eye-catching detail of the house.
 The higher living area is completed by a horizontal beam, which formerly served as a substructure for sun protection slats.
 This beam does not go to the edge of the building except for the outer edge of the windows.
 Usually such a beam traces the cubature of the building and creates a transition between the white structure and the blue sky.

 The Acum House was named after the association of authors and musicians who used the building as an office between 1962 and 2002.
 Originally the house was built in 1933 for the Rapoport family.
 At that time it was called Sarah House, named after the owner's wife.
-The rear part of the building originally had two floors and was increased during the renovation.
+The rear part of the building had originally two floors and was increased during the renovation.

 At the corner of Jehuda Halevi / Mazeh Street stands the Delfiner House by Ze'ev Haller from 1934.
 The Delfiner House is a prime example of Bauhaus architecture in Tel Aviv.
 The three-storey residential building consists of 4 horizontal façade tapes, behind which are the balconies and the attic.
 The horizontal bands are broken only by a typical "thermometer staircase".
 The transition from the balcony to the facade is marked by round bulges of the balconies.
 The building corner is formed by the roundness of the balconies and emphasized by two palm trees.